-8. Desktop pools – You can create an instant-clone pool from a Windows 7 or Windows 10 master image, or you can create a desktop pool based on an automated instant-clone farm of RDSH servers.
+8. Desktop pools – You can create an instant-clone pool from a Windows 7 or Windows 10 golden image, or you can create a desktop pool based on an automated instant-clone farm of RDSH servers.
 Like View Composer linked-clone pools, instant-clone pools have been tested to support up to 2,000 single-user desktops in a pool.

 9. App Volumes Manager – You use this administrative console for configuring VMware App Volumes to attach applications (AppStacks) to virtual desktops and to RDSH servers, simplifying application distribution and update.
 Also use this console to attach writable volumes to virtual desktops if users need to install their own applications.